 - After reaching the safety area, tell the person to where they are and ask if they need further help.

-The student or employee may not perceive emergency sound alarms, so an alternate warning technique is necessary.
+A student or employee who is deaf or hard of hearing may not perceive emergency sound alarms, so an alternate warning technique is necessary.
 One suggestion is to turn the light switch on and off to get the person's attention and then indicate on the white board or by written note what the emergency is and the nearest evacuation route.

 Assisting Students or Employees Using Crutches, Canes, or Walkers